Lesson 4: Rules of probability

 Find the probability that at least one person in the random sample is a smoker.

-3. Define keys facts for conditional probabilities using notation.
+1. Define key facts for conditional probabilities and calculate conditional probabilities.

 Conditional Probability facts (1/2)